jasmine-portfolio/jasmine-portfolio/README.md

 ## Hi there 👋
-I am a 4th-year Electrical Engineering student.
+I am a newly graduate Electrical Engineering student.

-- 🚀 I’m currently working on on my capstone project, **Social Robot MiRo-E**, which aims to bring engaging therapeutic activities to young patients.
+- 🚀 I finished working on on my capstone project, **Social Robot MiRo-E**, which aims to bring engaging therapeutic activities to young patients.

 - 📁 Check out my [portfolio](https://jasmine-portfolio.github.io/My-Portfolio/) where you can find detailed descriptions, images, and videos of my projects.